dhruvrajvanshi/dhruvrajvanshi.github.io/routes/a-picture-is-worth-a-thousand-asserts.md

 - Assertion failures are hard to understand (jest/vitest just dumps the entire DOM tree in the console).
 - They fail when refactoring.
 - They don't catch visual regressions.
+- It's difficult to translate bugs from prod into a test that fails.

 I've been using snapshot based playwright tests in my team for a while now and I find that they solve a lot of these problems.